Key Takeaways

 Composition with Yellow, Blue and Red by Piet Mondrian, Tate Modern, London

 Piet Mondrian's works, such as "Composition A" and "Composition with Yellow, Blue and Red," exemplify the De Stijl aesthetic.
-These paintings use only primary colors and black lines to create striking, balanced compositions.
+These paintings use only primary colors and black lines to create striking, balanced compositions that embody the movement's quest for geometric perfection.

 Victory Boogie Woogie by Piet Mondrian, Gemeentemuseum Den Haag, The Hague